Field theory of monitored, interacting fermion dynamics with charge conservation: Physical implications of the field theory

 As the measurement rate increases, the massless fluctuation of the diagonal modes $X_{jj} = e^{\frac{\ii}{\sqrt{\lambda}} Y_{jj}}$, $j=1,...,R$ can first restore the $[\rU(1)_+]^{(R-1)}\times [\rU(1)_-]^{(R-1)} $ symmetry of the system (while leaving the $S_{R,+} \times S_{R,-}$ subgroup still broken).
 Consequently, we enter the charge-sharpened volume-law phase captured by the saddle point $\langle \hat{X} \rangle = 0$ and $\langle \hat{V} \rangle_\mathsf{p} \neq 0$ (see Sec.~\ref{sec:CSVLphase}).
 This charge-sharpening transition between the charge-fuzzy and charge-sharpened is a Kosterlitz-Thouless transition associated with the compact bosons $Y_{jj}$ (subject to the constraint $\sum_j Y_{jj} = 0$).
 This result is consistent with the charge-sharpening transition found in the monitored qudit system \cite{Agrawal22, Barratt_U1_FT}.
 The average entanglement entropy maintains its volume-law scaling (due to the broken $S_{R,+} \times S_{R,-}$ symmetry) across the charge-sharpening transition.
 The broken $S_{R,+} \times S_{R,-}$ symmetry ensures that the off-diagonal fluctuations $X_{j\bar{k}}$ with $j\neq k$ are massive and do not affect the universality of the charge-sharpening transition driven by diagonal fluctuations $X_{jj} = e^{\frac{\ii}{\sqrt{\lambda}} Y_{jj}}$.

 When we further increase the measurement rate, it is natural to expect the system to go through an entanglement transition into a charge-sharpened area-law phase where the full $\calG_+ \times \calG_-$ symmetry of the interacting field theory is completely restored.
-With increasing measurement rate, the entanglement transition (between volume- and area-law entanglement scaling) should always happen after the charge-sharpening transition because of the incompatibility between the area-law entanglement scaling and the fuzziness of global charge fluctuation (as discussed in Sec. \ref{sec:Incompatibility}).
+Such an entanglement transition has been found in numerical simulations of monitored interacting fermion chains with finite interactions. \cite{YoheiAshida2020,Lumia2024}.
+Based on our field theory analysis, with increasing measurement rate, the entanglement transition (between volume- and area-law entanglement scaling) should always happen after the charge-sharpening transition because of the incompatibility between the area-law entanglement scaling and the fuzziness of global charge fluctuation (as discussed in Sec. \ref{sec:Incompatibility}).

 The discussion above pertains to a horizontal cut of the phase diagram at a generic interaction strength.
 When the interaction is weak, there might be two possible scenarios, as depicted in the two dashed boxes in Fig.~\ref{fig:PhaseDiagram_AIII}.
 In scenario 1, any horizontal cut with a finite interaction strength can access the three dynamical phases.
 The charge-sharpening transition and the entanglement transition are always separated along the horizontal cut.
 In scenario 2, we speculate that possibly, at weak enough interaction strength, there could be a direct transition between the charge-fuzzy volume-law phase and the charge-sharpened area-law phase.
 This transition can, in principle, be either first-order or continuous.
 Possibly, due to the presence of randomness, a first-order transition might not occur~\cite{Greenblatt2009RoundingQuantum}.
 In this scenario, the charge-sharpened volume-law phase only exists when the interaction strength exceeds a finite threshold.
 There would then also be a multicritical point where the charge-sharpening transition and the entanglement transition merge.
 Note both scenarios include the charge-fuzzy volume-law phase in the low measurement rate limit and the charge-sharpened area-law phase in the high measurement rate limit, which is naturally expected.
 Their difference lies in whether or not there is always an intermediate charge-sharpened volume-law phase as we move along a horizontal cut of the phase diagram.